 Companies Used for Defining Competitive Compensation.
 As stated above, one of the committee's principles is to target the compensation of our NEOs within a range of the market median of our peer companies that were selected based on comparability in terms of industry, revenue and complexity.
-For purposes of 2021 compensation decisions, the peer group selected by the committee, in consultation with Meridian, consisted of the following:
+The revenue range for our 2022 peer group was \$727 million to \$4.873 billion, with the peer group consisting of companies in multiple related industries, including building products (GICS code 20102010), commodity chemicals (GICS code 15101010), forest products (GICS code 15105010) and specialty chemicals (GICS code 15101050).
+In advance of its decisions regarding 2022 compensation, the committee reviewed with Meridian the 2021 peer group and, taking into account Meridian's advice, made the following changes to the peer group for purposes of 2022 compensation decisions: